Optimize

 Lipoprotein(a)

-Lipid marker that raises cardiovascular risk independent of standard cholesterol values.
+Lipid marker that raises cardiovascular risk independent of cholesterol.

 What is Lipoprotein(a)?